This is a content holder for the one button emergency notification system.

 Over the summer a group of Bridgewater State University students discovered that research doesn’t necessarily have to performed in a lab.

-Funded by an innovation grant through the Provost Office at Bridgewater State University, students last spring were invited to apply and participate in an undergraduate research program intended to serve underrepresented students.
+Funded by an innovation grant through the Provost Office, with additional funding coming from the Undergraduate Research budget, Bridgewater State University students last spring were invited to apply and participate in an undergraduate research program intended to broaden participation.

 “We wanted to reach a broad swath of students from minoritized groups, whether that meant race, ethnicity, social economic status, family situations, married students, students with kids, those who are caretakers...it was important for us to engage these students,” said political science Associate Professor Inkyoung Kim, one of the mentors and creators of the program.